publiccodenet/about/roles/quality.md

 # Codebase steward for quality

-The [Foundation for Public Code](https://publiccode.net) helps the producers of open source software for public use – such as in cities and other governmental organizations – improve the quality of their [codebases](../glossary/codebase.md) by making them easier to understand, well documented, and thus highly reusable.
+The [Foundation for Public Code](https://publiccode.net) helps the producers of open source software for public use – such as in cities and other public organizations – improve the quality of their [codebases](../glossary/codebase.md) by making them easier to understand, well documented, and thus highly reusable.

 We provide review of codebases that are in our stewardship to help developers build trusted and reliable software that can be widely reused and foster a strong community around it.

 We test against the [Standard for Public Code](http://standard.publiccode.net/) to make codebases understandable, reusable and community based.
 Our standards are high, as well as opinionated, to ensure codebases can be trusted as the infrastructure of society, improve continually, and policy makers can keep technology and architectural choices open.

-## What do we expect from all our team members?
+## What we expect from all of our team members

 You should: